-ETEC-032 Instrumentation - Process Measurement
+ETEC-032 Instrumentation and Process Measurement

-Advisory: ETEC-010, 012, 030; PHYS-015; MATH-012; eligibility
+Advisory: PHYS-015; MATH-025; eligibility for ENGL-100

-This is a course in the fundamentals of instrumentation measurement which leads to process control.
-The student will learn the characteristics of Temperature, Pressure, Level and Flow as well as Analytical properties.
+This is a course in the fundamentals of instrumentation measurement and process control.
+The student will learn the characteristics of temperature, pressure, level and flow as well as analytical properties.
 Emphasis will be on the theoretical operation and practical application of each transmitter and transducer used in the sensing of these process variables.
 May not be repeated.
-SC
+SC LMC: DA

-ETEC-034 Instrument Calibration Lab
+ETEC-034 Instrument Calibration Laboratory